mkdocstrings/griffe/docs/loading.md

         ...
     ```

+2. when visiting (static analysis), subclasses using the same name
+    as one of their parent class will prevent Griffe from computing the MRO
+    and therefore the inherited members.
+To circumvent that, give a
+    different name to your subclass:

+    ```python
+    from package import SomeClass

+    # instead of
+    class SomeClass(SomeClass):
+        ...

+    # do
+    class SomeOtherClass(SomeClass):
+        ...
+    ```

-2. when inspecting (dynamic analysis), ephemeral base classes won't be resolved,
+3. when inspecting (dynamic analysis), ephemeral base classes won't be resolved,
     and therefore their members won't appear in child classes.
 To circumvent that,
     assign these dynamic classes to variables: